rgj40q/laughing-succotash/doc.md

 ## §3.8

 Like adverb A, ADVERB B PHRASE may be single or multiple.
-If multiple, parts may be separated with adverb B conjunction 'em', and if they are, there may be an adverb B conjunction in the beginning.
+If multiple, parts may be separated with adverb B conjunction *em*, *om*, and if they are, there may be an adverb B conjunction in the beginning.
 * // to do: examples

 Each single is of two types.
 The first consists of intransitive adverb type B, optionally followed by an adverb type B subphrase.